RS Runtime Security Observability + Control

 A simple view for end users

 Your workloads keep running where they already live.
 A small runtime sensor is added, and that sensor sends security activity into the Runtime Security console for review.
+The flow is intentionally one-way for telemetry and one-way for policy — there is no proxy, no agent-to-agent mesh, and no external dependency.

 Your environment

 Linux hosts, Docker, Kubernetes, EKS, or ECS workloads where your applications already run.
+No code changes and no reboots required.

 Runtime sensor